Klasmart-Engineering/access-log-plugin/README.md

 # Microgateway access-log plugin

-This is a Krakend plugin that pushes access log entries to Firehose.
+This is a [HTTP Server Plugin](https://www.krakend.io/docs/extending/http-server-plugins/) for Krakend that pushes access log entries to Firehose.
 The entries contain:

- - Method
+ - HTTP Method
- - Path
+ - Relative Path
- - Time
+ - Time (Unix Epoch)
  - Subscription Id (taken from the Authorization header JWT)
  - Android Id (taken from the Authorization header JWT)
  - Product Name (from config, to identify this KL Product and group usage)